Gluten Free Gnocchi with Ricotta and Cherry Tomato Sauce

 This gluten free gnocchi has the perfect pillowy texture and is easy to throw together thanks to the alternative flour section at New Seasons Market.

-This post has been sponsored by New Seasons Market.
+This post is sponsored by New Seasons Market.
 All thoughts are originally mine.

 As summer comes to an end and fall is quickly approaching, I find myself gravitating more and more towards comfort food.
 Gnocchi was originated in Italy and is one of those dishes that warms the soul from the inside out.